stanescuV/code-review-bot/README.md

 1. GitHub sends a webhook to your server when a PR is opened/updated
 2. The server fetches the PR diff and sends it to OpenAI for review
 3. OpenAI returns a code review summary
-4. If the issue is critical, OpenAI calls the `send_alert_email` tool and an email is sent automatically
+4. If the issue is critical, OpenAI calls the `send_alert_email` tool and an email is sent automatically via Resend

 ---